-Barbara Minto insists that MECE should be pronounced to rhyme with “niece,” and it has been clear that she feels that since she invented the term, she should be allowed to determine how it is pronounced.
+Barbara Minto insists that MECE should be pronounced to rhyme with “niece,” It has been clear that she feels that she should be allowed to determine how it is pronounced since she invented the term.

 Unfortunately for Minto, though, things are not quite how she would like them to be.

 How Should YOU Pronounce MECE?